rootnoob/rootnoob/qubes/minimal-vpn.md

 6.3) Copy your VPN config(s) to vpn-mullvad from the VM they are stored, using the qvm-copy command (in the VM which they are stored)
 `qvm-copy vpn-config-file-location`

-6.4) Add VPN config to network-manager via
-From xterm, run the following command:
+6.4) From xterm, run the following command:
 `nm-connection-editor`
 Click the + icon, and add your VPN config files.